Quick Answer

 "cyberpunk city at night, neon signs reflecting on wet streets, flying cars, holographic billboards, blade runner style, cinematic lighting, ultra detailed --ar 16:9 --v 6.1 --stylize cinematic --chaos 15"

 The good prompt is longer, but the results are in a completely different league.
 That's the trade-off with Midjourney—more detail in your prompt means better results.
-If you want to explore more prompt structures, our collection of 50 ChatGPT prompts for content creation includes several that can be adapted for Midjourney image generation.
+If you want to explore more prompt structures, our AI business guide includes several prompt templates that can be adapted for Midjourney image generation.

 Step 5: 10 Styles That Look Professional